Your browser is unsupported

 Associate Editor, Journal of Research in Science Teaching (JRST)

-Chair of the Research Committee, NARST: A Worldwide Organization for Improving Science Teaching and Learning Through Research
+Chair of the Research Committee, NARST: A Global Organization for Improving Science Education Through Research

 Notable Honors